Jabuti Theatre presents

 A new visual theatre show for children aged 7+, written by Mariem Omari and directed by Rachael Macintyre.

 Jabuti Theatre’s Paper Memories is an exhilarating performance for children aged 7+ about migration, identity and the power of memories.
-With aerial-dance, puppetry and music, we will be brought into the bright and colourful memories of Salma; a refugee arriving in Scotland with her family.
-At first her memories are silenced, until her family realizes the only way to stay together, is to give Salma her voice back and to allow all of them to remember.
+With aerial-dance, puppetry and music, we will be brought into the bright and colourful memories of Tali; a refugee girl arriving in Scotland with her family.
+The family feels strange and other and a desperate need to fit in and forget.
+Tali, told not to remember, slowly finds her memories crumpling and ripping before her eyes.
+Until her family realize that the only way to keep them together, to be a family in this new place, is to remember.
 Paper Memories uses captivating music and stunning visuals to bring to life memories of wedding parties, chasing chickens and dancing in the air with birds.

 - Director: Rachael Macintyre